DGLE-HQ/DGLE/ReadMe.md

 Sometimes engine is named *DGLEngine* or *DGLE engine*, both variants are also correct.

 ### More information
-See [gallery](http://dglengine.org/gallery) for screenshots of projects based on this engine.

-Visit [official website](http://dglengine.org) for more details on this project and also plugins, articles, tutorials, examples and forum.
+Visit [official website](http://dglengine.org) for more details about this project and also plugins, articles, tutorials, examples and support.

 ## Features

-* Full cross platform.
+* Full cross-platform.
 * Plugin based architecture with micro-core principles.
 * Flexible and highly extensible via plugins.
-* Multi render support: OpenGL (1.x - 2.x and 4.x), OpenGL ES (1.1, 2.0 and 3.0), Direct3D (9.0c and 11.1).
+* Multi render support: OpenGL, OpenGL ES, Direct3D.
-* Set of visual editors for rapid application development.
-Also for non-programmers.
+* Set of visual editors with scripting support for rapid application development.
 * Provides all necessary API for development high quality 2D and 3D real-time applications.
-* Flexible abstraction levels allow you programming without any restrictions from API.
+* Flexible but clear abstraction levels allow you programming without any restrictions from the API.
-* Made by experienced in game development professionals for you with Love!
+* Made by experienced in game development professionals for you with love!

 ## Supported Platforms

-* Windows Desktop (XP and later) and RT.
+* Windows Desktop (XP and later)
-* Linux (Ubuntu and almost any distributive)
+* Linux (_in development_)
-* Mac OS X (10.6 and later)
+* Mac OS X (_in development_)
-* iOS (4.3 and later)
+* iOS (_planned_)
-* Android (2.3 and later)
+* Android (_planned_)
-* Adobe Flash (11 and later)
+* Windows RT (_planned_)

 ## Supported Programming Languages